Electromechanics

 Program Overview

-Our Bachelor’s program in Electromechanics offers a comprehensive and future-oriented education designed to prepare students for the rapidly evolving world of mechanical and electrical systems.
-Through a balanced combination of theoretical foundations and hands-on experience, students gain deep knowledge in mechanical design, electrical machines, automation, energy conversion, and industrial maintenance.
+Our Bachelor’s Degree in Electromechanics offers a comprehensive and forward-looking education designed to prepare students for the growing challenges of modern industrial systems and electromechanical technologies.
+Through a balanced combination of strong theoretical foundations and practical experience, students acquire in-depth knowledge in electrical machines, mechanical systems, industrial automation, power electronics, and industrial equipment maintenance.

-The program emphasizes innovation and problem-solving, with courses taught by experienced faculty members and reinforced by practical projects, laboratory work, and industry collaborations.
-Students also benefit from opportunities to join scientific and technical clubs, participate in competitions, and engage in exchange programs.
+The program emphasizes innovation, technical analysis, and problem-solving, with courses delivered by experienced faculty members and reinforced through practical projects, laboratory work, and partnerships with the industrial sector.
+Students also benefit from opportunities to join scientific and technical clubs, participate in technology competitions, and complete internships or exchange programs.

 Teaching Language : English